HSF/hsf.github.io/_gsocproposals/2024/proposal_Julia-HEP-Cpp.md

 ---

 ## Description

 The [Julia](https://julialang.org) provides a combination of speed, interoperability, ease of use, and flexibility that makes it a very interesting choice for High Energy Physics (HEP) research.
 It can provide HEP researchers with the high-performance computing capabilities of C++, while still offering the ease of use of high-level languages, making it a powerful tool for HEP research.
-If the HEP community was adopting Julia as the main programming language, it could immediately benefit from the re-use of many existing software in the Julia ecosystem (more than 8000 packages) facilitated by the multi-dispatch feature of the language.
+If the HEP community was adopting Julia as the main programming language, it could immediately benefit from the re-use of a good deal of existing software in the Julia ecosystem (more than 8000 packages) facilitated by the multi-dispatch feature of the language.
 But, the community has a number of key large software packages written in C++ that would need to interfaced to in order to provide the HEP specific functionality.
 The development effort invested in these packages is very large, counted on several hundred of person-years, and we need to preserve this investment.

-For example, Geant4 is a widely used C++ library in HEP research for simulating the interaction of elementary particles in matter.
-Interfacing Julia with the Geant4 library can provide HEP researchers with a convenient way to use the capabilities of Geant4 in their Julia code.
-Similarly with ROOT, which is a widely used C++ data analysis framework in HEP research.
-These are in general large software projects with hundreds of C++ classes, unfortunately without a clear separation of a public API and its internal implementation, therefore any wrapping or binding solution based for example on [C++Wrap.jl](https://github.com/JuliaInterop/CxxWrap.jl) would need to be highly automated to generate the wrapper code of these many classes.
-Initial solutions for this automation exist (e.g. [WrapIt](https://github.com/grasph/wrapit/)) but would need to be fully tested and eventually extended to support all the C++ constructs used in these packages.
-The automation uses the [LLVM](https://llvm.org) compiler infrastructure to interpret the C++ code and generate the bindings.

-The task of this project is the implementation, as automated as possible, of Julia bindings of common C++ HEP packages such as Geant4 and ROOT, in view to make available these packages within the Julia ecosystem and to evaluate their usability and performance.
-Quite deep knowledge of C++ would be beneficial for understanding the interfaces of these packages, however knowledge of particle physics is not required.

-## Task ideas
- * Develop the Julia bindings for the Geant4 simulation toolkit and be able to illustrate its use with examples.
- * Develop the Julia bindings for the ROOT analysis framework simulation and examples.
- * Further develop and enhance the [WrapIt](https://github.com/grasph/wrapit) for the automatic generation of C++ to Julia bindings
- * Register a Julia package with the library with the wrappers and the binaries of the target C++ package to make the deployment as simple as possible.
- * Evaluate the performance and usability these interfaces, and their interoperability with other Julia packages.
+In this context, the [WrapIt](https://github.com/grasph/wrapit/) tool has been developed to automate the generation of Julia bindings to C++ libraries.
+It has been used to develop the Julia interface to Geant4, [Geant.jl](https://github.com/JuliaHEP/Geant4.jl), a widely used C++ library in HEP research for simulating the interaction of elementary particles in matter.
+The popular C++ data analysis framework in HEP research, ROOT, has been partially interfaced to Julia, as an example provided by the WrapIt tool.

+This project will consist in a contribution to the effort of providing a Julia interface to HEP C++ libraries.
+A proposal is discussed in the next session.
+Other contributions are possible, and the project can be refined together with the mentors taking into account the fields of interest of the candidate.

+## Adding ROOT file write support to Julia.

+The ROOT framework provides a file format suited to store the large data sets produced in HEP (hundreds of Petabytes of data), in particular at the CERN Large Hadron Collider.
+It provides a fast access, a structured data organisation with columnar data support, compression, and self-contained data model description.
+Support for this format is essential for HEP application.

+The [UnROOT](https://github.com/JuliaHEP/UnROOT.jl) package, implemented purely in Julia, provides support allows reading the file in ROOT format.
+Write support is lacking from the Julia ecosystem.
+Its implementation is more difficult than for the read support.
+For this reason, the development plan of the UnROOT package is to limit the package for reading files.

+We propose to develop a Julia package that will provide ROOT file write support.
+The package will use as backend the genuine ROOT C++ libraries interface to Julia thanks to CxxWrap and WrapIt.
+The package will offer a convenient interface to write Julia data into a ROOT file, that can then be read back from other frameworks, both C++-based like the plain C++ ROOT and Python-based like PyROOT and uproot.

+The package will support:

+  * Write of columnar data (tables, also known as data frames) from the Julia ecosystem DataFrame or Table types;
+  * Row-by-row write of columnar data provided as a set of variables with the contents of the respective table cells;
+  * The following cell data type: scalars (Int, Float32, etc..); struct, vectors, and tuples of scalars; struct arrays;

+It will focus in providing a user-friendly and Julia-like interface.
+It will be safe, in the sense of preventing segmentation fault in case of bad usage.

 ## Expected results

-The expected result is a genuine Julia package that provides the functionality of either Geant4 or ROOT to the Julia ecosystem, and this is done in a very sustainable manner to follow the evolution of these packages with minimal effort by automating the wrapper generation as much as possible.
+The expected result is a genuine Julia package that will provide ROOT file format write support to the Julia ecosystem.
+The packages will be registered in the general Julia repository.

 ## Evaluation Task

 Interested students please contact [Pere](mailto:Pere.Mato@cern.ch) and [Philippe](mailto:philippe.gras@cern.ch) for more details and an evaluation task.

 ## Requirements

- * Good knowledge of C++ and some experience in Julia is required.
-Experience with some of the widely used HEP libraries (e.g. ROOT, Geant4) would be an advantage, as well as some experience of Julia packages such as C++Wrap.
+ * For the ROOT file write support project, a fair knowledge of C++ and some experience in Julia is required.
+Experience with ROOT would be an advantage, as well as some experience of Julia packages such as CxxWrap.
+In case the candidate would prefer a project focused on a contribution to the WrapIt tool development, a solid knowledge of C++ would be required.

 ## Mentors
  * **[Pere Mato](mailto:pere.mato@cern.ch)** CERN